BrandyHuang/Business-Open-Toolkit/README.md

 ### Not matter what you want, tell us your idea firstly :)!
 ### Get google map API to draw a heatmap of traffic in the city you want to operate business in
 ### Get Yelp API to analyze top competitors in the city
-### Get OpenAI API to generate strategies for you!
+### Get GoogleAI API to generate strategies for you!